-Denmark has been pursuing Shah for more than half a decade, as part of a wider probe in which the country is trying to recoup about USD 2 billion in funds it says were stolen through dividend tax fraud.
+Denmark has been pursuing Shah for more than half a decade, as part of a wider probe in which the country is trying to recoup about USD 2bn in funds it says were stolen through dividend tax fraud.

 Shah has maintained his innocence.
 On Thursday, his spokesman said the Solo Capital founder was consulting with lawyers, but reiterated past statements that Shah has never done anything wrong.
 In an interview last year, Shah said he took advantage of loopholes in Danish law, but never did anything illegal.